Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter: Abstract

 \section{Abstract}

-We study the putative multicritical point in 2+1D $\mathbb{Z}_k$ gauge theory where the Higgs and confinement transitions meet.
-The presence of an $e$-$m$ duality symmetry at this critical point forces anyons with nontrivial braiding to close their gaps simultaneously, giving rise to a critical theory that mixes strong interactions with mutual statistics.
-An effective U(1) $\times$ U(1) gauge theory with a mutual Chern-Simons term at level $k$ is proposed to describe the vicinity of the multicritical point for $k \geq 4$.
-We argue analytically that monopoles are irrelevant in the IR CFT and compute the scaling dimensions of the leading duality-symmetric/anti-symmetric operators.
-In the large $k$ limit, these scaling dimensions approach $3 - \nu_{\rm XY}^{-1}$ as $1/k^2$, where $\nu_{\rm XY}$ is the correlation length exponent of the 3D XY model.
+The deconfined phase of 2+1D $\mathbb{Z}_k$ gauge theory exhibits topological order, with $e$ and $m$ anyons that have a $2\pi/k$ braiding phase.
+Proliferating either $e$ or $m$ drives Higgs or confinement transitions, respectively.
+At the multicritical point where these transitions meet, the theory enjoys an additional duality symmetry that exchanges $e$ and $m$ anyons.
+This symmetry forces anyons with nontrivial braiding to close their gaps simultaneously, giving rise to a critical theory that mixes strong interactions with mutual statistics.
+We propose an effective U(1) $\times$ U(1) gauge theory with a mutual Chern-Simons term at level $k$ to describe the vicinity of the multicritical point for $k \geq 4$.
+The emergence of a global U(1)$^{\rm{top}}$ $\times$ U(1)$^{\rm{top}}$ symmetry at the critical point imposes powerful constraints on universal properties of the phase transition.
+In particular, we show that (1) the lattice magnetic flux operator embeds as a conserved U(1) current with protected scaling dimension; (2) the first-order line emanating from the critical point for $k = 2$ disappears generically for sufficiently large $k$; (3) the correlation length exponent approaches that of the 3D XY model with corrections of order $1/k^2$ in the large $k$ limit.
+These predictions can be tested in near-term numerical simulations and pave the way for a more general exploration of topological quantum criticality enriched with anyon-permuting symmetries.

 \paragraph*{Introduction:}

 The classification and characterization of continuous quantum phase transitions is one of the central goals in equilibrium many-body physics.
 In recent decades, an increasing number of phase transitions have been discovered that challenge the conventional Landau classification based on symmetry-breaking (see~\cite{S202312638} and references therein).
 A particularly interesting example is the transition between phases with the same symmetry-breaking pattern but distinct topological orders~\cite{WW1993,CFW1993,SMFc9902062,RGc9906453,Wc9908394}.
 Conceptually, topological transitions have the potential to probe the interplay between nontrivial braiding statistics and strong interactions, a special feature that is not shared by other non-Landau critical points.
 Moreover, in light of the recent discovery of fractional quantum anomalous Hall phases in tunable 2D materials~\cite{PCAZZLWHHLTWCCFYCCXX230802657,CAWZLHZFTWRCFXYX230408470,XSJLXLGWTTJSJZLL230806177,ZXKZKVWTMS230500973,LHYRYSWTFJ230917436}, some classes of topological transitions may even be experimentally accessible in the near future, providing further motivation for a systematic understanding of their theoretical structure.